micmejia/bible-dump/NKJV/Joshua/Josh 9.md

 And these wineskins which we filled _were_ new, and see, they are torn; and these our garments and our sandals have become old because of the very long journey."

 ###### 14
-Then the men of Israel took some of their provisions; but they [^e]did not ask counsel of the Lord.
+Then the men of Israel took some of their provisions; but they did not ask counsel of the Lord.

 ###### 15
 So Joshua made peace with them, and made a covenant with them to let them live; and the rulers of the congregation swore to them.